OksanaJarosch/rent-a-camper/README.md

 # Camper Rental Service

-This React application is designed to help users browse and book camper rentals through a user-friendly interface.
+This React application is developed to help users browse and book camper rentals through a user-friendly interface.
 The application consists of three main pages.

 ![Catalog Page](/src/assets/rent_a_camper.webp)